top of page

 for Four More Years...

-I am proud to be the first elected Tohono O'odham Nation Justice of the Peace, and I am equally honored to have been selected by the Pima County JP Bench to serve a two‑year term as the Pima County Presiding Justice of the Peace.
+I am proud to be the first elected Tohono O’odham Nation Justice of the Peace, and I am honored to have been selected by the Pima County JP Bench to serve a two‑year term as Pima County Presiding Justice of the Peace.

 Sara Mae Williams